dwhiffing/fury/content/aar/nf/nf34_f69/body.md

-**<u>Northern Fury \#34 – The Longest Battle</u>**
+**<span class="underline">Northern Fury \#34 – The Longest
+Battle</span>**

-**<u>AAR by Ferret69, Sep 2016</u>**
+**<span class="underline">AAR by Ferret69, Sep 2016</span>**

-WARNING: THIS AAR WILL CONTAIN SPOILERS!
+WARNING: THIS AAR WILL CONTAIN SPOILERS\!

 **Northern Fury 12.6: The Longest Battle AAR *\[Note, scenario number later changed to NF \#34\]***

 So I’ve never done one of these before but after reading Airborne Rifle’s Northern Fury AAR over on Groghead’s and Tailhook’s ongoing AAR on the first Caribbean Fury scenario I decided why not do one of these.
-Then I made a possibly fatal decision; let’s do Northern Fury 12.6!
+Then I made a possibly fatal decision; let’s do Northern Fury 12.6\!
 In case you don’t know Northern Fury is a collection of scenarios created by Gunner98 (full props to him) that detail a 1994 global war and the North Atlantic/Norway part of it.
 12.6 details trying to shepherd convoys across the Atlantic whilst dealing with all sorts of spot crises as well.
 The possibly fatal part of it is its length; 1 in game month…this ought to be great fun…

 The setup is a big one; I’ve got around 400+ merchants either sitting in port or milling around aimlessly without escort, I have submarines